What To Do In Palermo Buenos Aires: 17 Best Things

 There are actually two airports in Buenos Aires.

-One is Ministro Pistarini International Airport, known as Ezeiza and about 1 hour drive from the center of town, this is where your international flight will land.
-The other is Aeroparque Jorge Newbery, locally known as Aeroparque, located in Palermo and the main airport for domestic flights, though there also are some flights to international destinations in South America.
+The other is Aeroparque Jorge Newbery, locally known as Aeroparque.
+It is located in Palermo and is the main airport for domestic flights, though there are also some flights to international destinations in South America.

 Below are the best options to get from both airports to your accommodation in Palermo Buenos Aires.